oroinc/documentation/backend/configuration/annotation/config-field.rst

 ``attachment``
 ~~~~~~~~~~~~~~

-*  **is_stored_externally** *boolean* - indicates whether the file referenced by this field is stored externally on a third party service.
+*  **is_stored_externally** *boolean* - indicates whether the file referenced by this field is stored externally on a third party service (available since application version 5.0.2).
 If enabled, the external URL text input is displayed instead of the file upload input.
 The URLs of the external files should be publicly available.
 The system will not process, resize or modify the files that are stored externally.
 By default ``false``.

 *  **acl_protected** *boolean* - indicates whether acl check should be applied when loading or displaying attachments.
 Each ACL-protected entity must have an ownership type.
 Various entities can act as one, such as a user, a business unit, an organization.
 By default ``false``.